cypress-io/cypress/source/api/commands/click.md

 This is useful when you want the click issued no matter what.
 Forcing a click disables the error checking that happens prior to a click.

-[block:callout]
-{
-  "type": "warning",
+{% note warning  %}
-  "body": "Be careful with this option because it allows the click to happen when it might actually be impossible for a real user to click."
+Be careful with this option because it allows the click to happen when it might actually be impossible for a real user to click.
-}
-[/block]
+{% endnote %}

 ```javascript
 // this will disable the built-in logic for ensuring